mas2020-python/flask-api/README.md

 The application can be executed in two ways:

-- in test mode with Flask integrated server and debug
+- in test environment with Flask integrated server and debug
-- in production mode with [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/index.html)
+- in production environment with [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/index.html)

 To switch between these two envs set accordingly the ENV variable APISRV_ENV with: